awsdocs/amazon-ecr-user-guide/doc_source/Registries.md

 ## Registry Concepts<a name="registry_concepts"></a>
 + The URL for your default registry is `https://``aws_account_id.dkr.ecr.region.amazonaws.com`\.
-+ By default, you have read and write access to the repositories and images you create in your default registry\.
++ By default, your account has read and write access to the repositories in your default registry\.
+However, IAM users require permissions to make calls to the Amazon ECR APIs and to push or pull images from your repositories\.
+Amazon ECR provides several managed policies to control user access at varying levels; for more information, see [Amazon ECR Managed Policies](ecr_managed_policies.md)\.
 + You must authenticate your Docker client to a registry so that you can use the docker push and docker pull commands to push and pull images to and from the repositories in that registry\.
 For more information, see [Registry Authentication](#registry_auth)\.
 + Repositories can be controlled with both IAM user access policies and repository policies\.